 The address on which to listen for requests.
 This is typically only relevant if your server has more than one address.
 By default, Gallium Data will listen on all addresses (which is equivalent to 0.0.0.0).

+Required.
 The port number in the Gallium Server that will be listening to requests from database clients.
 Keep in mind that this is the port in the Docker container.

 Use SSL to server